There’s a lot to love about taking an Italy road trip!

 This is absolutely imperative, in our opinion, and can make the difference between an extremely stressful road trip and a fairly laid-back one.

-Whether you purchase an international cell phone plan through your carrier before leaving for Tuscany or you purchase an Italian SIM card on the ground, you’ll 100% want to make sure you have cell phone data–and therefore GPS–with you as you drive.
+Whether you purchase an eSIM, set up an international cell phone plan through your carrier, or you purchase an Italian SIM card on the ground, you’ll 100% want to make sure you have cell phone data–and therefore GPS–with you as you drive in Italy.

 Buy the extra insurance–you won’t regret it.